 • Be in one of the following target groups: unemployment insurance claimants, unemployed & underemployed adults, member of the NC National Guard, or military veterans & spouses.
 Note: Underemployed will be defined as individuals earning 200% below the federal poverty level.
 Preference will be given to students with limited or no access to financial aid from other programs.

-• Be enrolled in a short-term training program that leads to a state-regulated or industry-recognized credential that is offered through Continuing Education.
+• Be enrolled in a short-term training program 96 hours or more that leads to a state-regulated or industry-recognized credential that is offered through Continuing Education.

 • Not be a Director, employee or family member of an employee of the State Employees’ Credit Union or SECU Foundation.